carpentries-incubator/bbrs-software-project/README.md

 Throughout the lesson, course attendees learn and apply better research software practices — including elements of FAIR — as they work to improve the software project.

-The different branches of this repository reflect the state of the software project at the start of each episode in the ["Building better research software" lesson](https://github.com/carpentries-incubator/better-research-software):
+Different branches of this repository reflect the state of the software project at the start of each episode in the ["Building better research software" lesson](https://github.com/carpentries-incubator/better-research-software):

-- TODO
+- Episode ["1.
+Course introduction"](https://carpentries-incubator.github.io/fair-research-software/01-introduction.html) is not making changes to the software.
+- Episode ["2.
+Better start with a software project"](https://carpentries-incubator.github.io/fair-research-software/02-better-start-version-control.html) is starting from the [spacewalks.zip](./spacewalks.zip) archive.
+- [Branch 03-reproducible-dev-environment](https://github.com/carpentries-incubator/astronaut-data-analysis-not-so-fair/tree/04-version-control) matches the code at the start of episode ["3.
+Reproducible software environments"](https://carpentries-incubator.github.io/fair-research-software/03-reproducible-dev-environment.html)

+Finally, the improved code at the end of the lesson can be found in [the "final" branch](https://github.com/carpentries-incubator/bbrs-software-project/tree/main/tree/final).

 ### Improving project using good software development practices